PaySpaceSA/calc-assignment/README.md

 -	Performance: The service is slow and has a lot of room for improvement.
 We will be assessing your ability to optimize and justify on a technical level why the changes you have made improve performance.
 -	Bug fixes: There is a bug somewhere that caused all the support queries.
 Try to find this bug and fix it.
 Additional acknowledgement will be awarded if you spot any other bugs that have not been picked up yet.
 -	Clean up: The entire service is smashed into a single file.
 Refactor the code as much as possible to make it more extensible and readable (Keep SOLID in mind).
--	Unit Tests: Add unit tests to cover the various elements that make up the service.
+-	Unit Tests: Add unit tests to cover the various elements that make up the service and the calculation regime logic.
 -	SQL: Your ability to write efficient SQL and any other changes that would benefit the solution.

 Note:
 -	The PostDeployment.sql seeds your database with all the relevant rates, brackets and income amounts to calculate for their respective countries.
+-	Brackets are fictitious and doensn't need to match current legislation.
 -	The use of stored procedures is encouraged for interacting with the Database.
 -	Feel free to make use of any packages that you see fit.
 -	Once completed, please zip your repo & share it with TA Specialist you are working with via a Google Drive / similar link.